 Dating back to the 12th century, Dhammayangyi Temple is the largest temple in Bagan.
 But that doesn't necessarily mean that it's the most impressive.
-It was never fully finished, and it hasn't received the same restoration attention as many of the other large temples.
+It was never fully finished, and it hasn't received the same restoration attention as many of the other large temples (which might be a good thing, depending on your perspective).
 Its tower is partially in ruins, and what remains looks much like a pyramid.

 It shares many similarities with the more famous--and much more visited--Ananda Temple.
 Like the Ananda Temple, the base of Dhammayan-Gyi is shaped like a giant cross, with four entrance halls, each facing a cardinal direction and each of equal size.
 Inside, two concentric rings run around the core, but for some reason the innermost chambers were permanently sealed up from the beginning--archeologists aren't sure why--so you can only access some of the interior.

 One of the pillars of the temple features an inscription that dates to 1165 or 1166 which records the donations a princess made on her mother's behalf.
 It wasn't some simple cash donation--it includes female singer and dancer slaves, gardens, paddy fields, and cattle.
 There are a few other inscriptions throughout that date to the early 13th century.